Connect to free your mind and let the world Bloom!

 I created an affinity map with all of my findings below.

 I got some great feedback from the usability testing and I sectioned the solutions into two priority sections, dependent on user experience benefits and ease / time / cost of creation.

 Creating Saku was a whirlwind of events, from our initial idea in the hackathon to interviewing potential customers.
-I definitely learnt a lot and whilst conducting the initial research I think that we should have done some more in depth user research on the 5 ways to wellbeing to help us create a base to identify what our customers are looking for and what will help them, before creating each phase as this would help us tie everything together and we would not be starting each phase from scratch.
+I definitely learnt a lot and whilst conducting the initial research I think that we should have done some more in depth user research on the 5 ways to wellbeing to help us create a bit more of a base to identify how we would implement each 5 ways and how they can complete rather than complete with each other, as this would help us tie everything together, give us more clarity and we would not be going back and starting each phase from scratch as much.
 Although I am extremely happy with all of the scientific and psychological research that was conducted, and how the information architecture turned out so seamlessly.
 I think this is one of the things that really make Saku stand out, and Im excited for the next phase!